pablosanjose/Quantica.jl/docs/src/tutorial/hamiltonians.md

   Hoppings         : 4
   Coordination     : 2.0
 ```
 The `phases` argument of `torus(h, phases)` is a `Tuple` of real numbers and/or colons (`:`), of length equal to the lattice dimension of `h`.
 Each real number `ϕᵢ` corresponds to a Bravais vector along which the transformed lattice will become periodic, picking up a phase `exp(iϕᵢ)` in the new hoppings, while each colon leaves the lattice unbounded along the corresponding Bravais vector.
+(Check the `torus` and `@torus` docstrings for additional syntax and functionality.)
-In a way `torus` is dual to `supercell`, in that it applies a different boundary condition to the lattice along the eliminated Bravais vectors, periodic instead of open, as in the case of `supercell`.
-The phases `ϕᵢ` are also connected to Bloch phases, in the sense that e.g. `torus(h, (ϕ₁, :))(ϕ₂) == h(ϕ₁, ϕ₂)`
+In a way, `torus` is the dual to `supercell`, in that it applies a different boundary condition to the lattice along the eliminated Bravais vectors, periodic instead of open, as in the case of `supercell`.
+The phases `ϕᵢ` are also connected to Bloch phases, in the sense that e.g. `torus(h, (ϕ₁, :))(; ϕ₂) == h(ϕ₁, ϕ₂)`.

 !!! warning "Caveat of the Bloch-torus duality"
-    The relation `torus(h, phases)(()) = h(phases)` is quite general.
-However, in some cases with position-dependent models, this may not hold.
-This may happen when some of the new hoppings added by `torus` are already present in `h`, as in cases with hoppings at ranges equal or larger than half the size of the unit cell.
+    The relation `h´(()) = h(phases)` with `h´ = torus(h, phases)` is quite general.
+However, with some `h::ParametricHamiltonian`s that include nonlinear or position-dependent modifiers, this may not hold.
+The reason is that if two or more hoppings in `h` are summed to a single hopping in `h´`, any modifier in the latter will be applied to the sum, not to the original hoppings before the sum.
+Quantica will warn the user if it detects such a situation.
+One solution is to use a larger supercell for `h` so that no sum of hoppings occurs upon applying `torus`.

 It's important to understand that, when transforming an `h::AbstractHamiltonian`, the model used to build `h` is not re-evaluated.
 Hoppings and onsite energies are merely copied so as to preserve the periodicity of the original `h`.
 As a consequence, these two constructions give different Hamiltonians
 ```julia